Big Sky Economic Development Trust Fund (BSTF)

-The current online funding opportunity will close on September 21, 2014 and will be reviewed by the BSTF committee on October 17, 2014 .
-A new online funding opportunity will open on September 22, 2014 and is tentatively scheduled to be reviewed by the BSTF committee on December 17, 2014.
+The current online funding opportunity will close on November 23, 2014 and will be reviewed by the BSTF committee on December 17, 2014 .
+A new online funding opportunity will open on November 24, 2014 and remain open until January 25, 2015.
+Applications from this funding opportunity are scheduled to be reviewed by the BSTF committee on February 18, 2015.

 The Big Sky Economic Development Trust Fund (BSTF) program is a state-funded program created by the 2005 Legislature.
 It is designed to aid in the development of good paying jobs for Montana residents and promote long-term stable economic growth in Montana.
 The BSTF program is designed to provide financial assistance in the following two categories:

 Category I: Economic Development Job Creation Projects 75% of BSTF earnings shall be awarded to local and tribal governments in the form of grants or loans to assist businesses in creating net new eligible jobs that pay the lesser of 170% of Montana's current mimimum wage or the current average county wage, including the value of employee benefits.
 If employee benefits are to be included in the calculation for the BSTF required wage rate, the assisted business will be required to certify that the benefits meet the requirements of the Employee Retirement Income Security Act of 1974.
 Applications will be accepted on an open-cycle basis until all available funds are committed to approved projects.